kernelcrash/dragon-rom-and-floppy-emulator/README.md

 will be forced low.
 So when INTRQ ends, _HALT must end up going high.

 This interrupt stuff ended up quite interesting as you need to delay it a bit.
-Initially this cause the branch that worked on the Dragon to be quite different to the one that worked with the Tandy ... and this paragraph does not do justice to how long it took to try to combine the two branches so the code base worked OK on both computers ;-)
+Initially this caused the branch that worked on the Dragon to be quite different to the one that worked with the Tandy ... and this paragraph does not do justice to how long it took to try to combine the two branches so the code base worked OK on both computers ;-)